Skip to content

 C – low15-70Alternative enforcement strategy or intervention every five years

-Food standards interventions 2023/24
+Food standards interventions 2024/25

 All businesses are risk-assessed for Trading Standards purposes based on the NTSB national risk assessment scheme.
 This allows enforcement activities to be targeted towards appropriate businesses and trade sectors.

-The NTSB minimum intervention rating intervals will not be followed in the case of premises rated upper medium, lower medium or low risk due to the broader commitments of the Service, to other areas of work.
+The NTSB Minimum Intervention Rating Intervals will not be followed in the case of premises rated Upper Medium, Lower Medium or Low risk due to the broader commitments of the Service, to other areas of work.

 This year our service will carry out market surveillance in the catering sector by procuring 75 samples of food made to order from a menu for the presence of undeclared allergens.
-This is an intelligence-led approach to tackle the risk of food safety incidents that could result in consumers suffering illness or injury from food-borne allergens.
+This is an intelligence-led approach to tackle the risk of food safety incidents that could result in consumers suffering illness or injury from food-born allergens.

 Sampling visits